tudddorrr/Waker/README.md

 Make a Twitter app at: https://apps.twitter.com

-In your root folder, create a '.env' file and fill in these properties:
+In your root folder, create a '.env' file (or copy and rename the .env.template file) and fill in these properties:

 ```
 T_CONSUMER_KEY=yourtwitterconsumerkey